 Students are placed on academic suspension when their cumulative and semester institutional GPA are below a 2.00 and they are already on academic probation.

 Students are required to sit out a suspension period unless they are eligible to participate in the Restart@state Program.

 A-State does not offer an appeal process for students who earn a first academic suspension.
-Students must either enroll in and successfully complete the Restart@state program (see below) or may opt to sit out for two or more calendar years following the semester in which the suspension was earned.
-The Suspension Clearance Form is for students returning to A-State following academic suspension as outlined in the A-State Undergraduate Bulletin.
+Students must either enroll in and successfully complete the Restart@state program (see below) or may opt to sit out for one calendar year following the semester in which the suspension was earned.
 Students may need to complete the readmission process with the university.

 The Restart@state Program is a mandatory intervention program for students placed on a first academic suspension and transfer students admitted to the university by appeal.
 The Restart Seminar is a one-hour credited course designed to aid students back to solid academic performance with emphasis placed on self-responsibility, proper decision-making and study skills strategies.
 Students must submit a completed application before consideration for acceptance into the program.
 Students participating in the Restart program at the Jonesboro campus must attend orientation to review program requirements prior to the start of the semester.